NudlerLab/XR-Seq-Analysis/README.md

 # XR-Seq-Analysis

-Python codes to analyze XR-seq data
+Python codes to analyze XR-seq Data

-remove_duplicates.py -> removes PCR duplicates from reads after alignment (using sam file)
+`remove_duplicates.py` -> removes PCR duplicates from reads after alignment (using sam file)

 edit_header.py -> Adds the random 8mer barcode to the header of the fastq (not trimmed) file so that it this barcode ends up in the sam file